Skip to main content

 • Describe how you have exhibited leadership (e.g., on class/team project, in extracurricular activities, in school clubs, in community or service organizations, etc.).

-• Note: Take the criteria for scholarships that apply to you into consideration in your response.
-Applicants’ written narrative will be evaluated on content, organization, grammar and spelling.
+• Note: Applicants’ written narrative will be evaluated on content, organization, grammar and spelling.

 The UH Writing Center offers one-on-one appointments for assistance with the scholarship application and essay.
 You can make an appointment online.
 For additional questions about the Writing Center, please contact Lorinda Robb at lrobb@uh.edu.